oaworks/oareport-docs/docs/data.md

 ## Reused data

-Open sources do a fantastic job of providing a lot of the core metadata used by OA.Report.
+Open sources provide much of the core metadata used by OA.Report.

-See Crossref's documentation for the following keys:
+See Crossref’s documentation for the following keys:

 * `funder`
   * `name`